camlspotter/opam-repository-mingw/README.md

-ocp-indent                  1.5.2  A simple tool to indent OCaml programs ocp-index                   1.1.4  Lightweight completion and documentation brow ocplib-endian                 0.7  Optimised functions to read and write int16/3 ocurl                       0.7.5  Bindings to libcurl odate                         0.5  Date & Duration Library omake                0.10.0+mingw  Build system designed for scalability and por omd                         1.2.6  A Markdown frontend in pure OCaml. optcomp                       1.6  Optional compilation with cpp-like directives optimization1d              0.5.1  Find extrema of 1D functions. ospec                       0.3.2  Behavior-Driven Development tool for OCaml, i
+ocp-indent                  1.5.2  A simple tool to indent OCaml programs ocp-index                   1.1.4  Lightweight completion and documentation brow ocplib-endian                 0.7  Optimised functions to read and write int16/3 ocurl                       0.7.6  Bindings to libcurl odate                         0.5  Date & Duration Library omake                0.10.0+mingw  Build system designed for scalability and por omd                         1.2.6  A Markdown frontend in pure OCaml. opium                      0.13.3  Sinatra like web toolkit based on Lwt + Cohtt optcomp                       1.6  Optional compilation with cpp-like directives optimization1d              0.5.1  Find extrema of 1D functions. ospec                       0.3.2  Behavior-Driven Development tool for OCaml, i